kkhashayar/Simple-path-finding/README.md

 # Simple-path-finding
-simple path finding using the list as  map
+simple path finding using the list as a map to keep a track of the positions of target and the finder objects